Mrunal-G/Casual-turn-taking-and-backchannel-prediction/README.md

 Next I investigate the textual LLM data preprocessing.
 With textual LLM I have option for traditional fine-tuning or instruction-tuning.
 Here I will explore instruction-tuning since it gave better results in the research paper.
 They got better results with redpajama 3B parameter model - it was larger model.
 So, I can also try the 7B variation of redpajama LLM.

+the authors mentioned that when looking at each class individually, both “Turn-taking” and “Continuing Speech” classes are predicted better with dialog history information, while the “Backchannel” class sees a slight degradation.
+This could be because backchanneling is largely a locally-cued behavior and affected little by long-term context.

+So, if I am to focuss on Backchannel prediction task, I would mostly leave out the dialog history preprocessing.

 Note: with Single modality, language models yield much better performances than acoustic models (From the research paper).

 # Speech_Conversation_fusion_LLM